Are You Gambling with Privileged Document Translations?

 Although there are no clear answers to the above questions, they at least merit thoughtful, if not serious, consideration when evaluating whether to use a free online translation tool to translate confidential multilingual legal documents during the course of discovery.

-Of course, the safest (and most accurate) method for translating confidential documents and sensitive documents would be to employ the services of a professional legal translation service such as All Language Alliance, Inc. that utilizes professional human translators certified by the American Translators Association.
+Of course, the safest (and most accurate) method for translating confidential, sensitive and privileged documents would be to employ the services of a professional legal translation service such as All Language Alliance, Inc. that utilizes professional human translators certified by the American Translators Association.
 All Language Alliance, Inc. assures complete confidentiality and will even sign a Non-Disclosure and Confidentiality Agreement.
 While free online translation tools may be temptingly convenient, in the long run, protecting clients’ confidentiality and trust is paramount.